humansandbag/Valheim-Better-Diving-Mod/README.md

 - Stamina is depleted faster while fast swimming above water
 - Oxygen is depleted faster rather than stamina when fast swimming underwater
 - Many options can be customized via the config file
+- Config entries under the `Server config` and `Server config - Water` sections are enforced by the server

 ## Installation